vuejs/vetur/.github/ISSUE_TEMPLATE.md

 <!--
   Important.
 Please provide clear steps for reproducing the problem.
   Otherwise we can't help you and your issue might be closed.
+  For example, fork https://github.com/octref/veturpack and modify it to reproduce the error, then push your changes to GitHub and send us the link.
 -->

 <!--